 If you're preparing to retire as early as age 60, you likely make a higher-than-average salary now and have more to save.
 However, your taxable income will likely drop dramatically once you leave the workforce.
 It may make sense to invest through traditional 401(k)s or IRAs in order to make tax-deferred contributions during your working years—when you're in a higher tax bracket—and pay a lower rate on withdrawals once you retire.

 Often, this results in a lower tax bill for early retirees compared with contributing to a Roth version of these accounts, which ask you to invest after-tax dollars in exchange for tax-free withdrawals in retirement.
-Roth options can be great when you're early in your career and expect to be taxed at a higher rate in retirement; they're generally not as beneficial if you're in the opposite situation.

 Take advantage of Roth IRA tax rules

-In fact, having different income "buckets" from which you can draw in retirement—a combination of pretax and Roth accounts, for example—can be an effective way of minimizing your long-term tax liability.
-A tax professional can help you create a personalized strategy based on your current income level and retirement goals.
+In fact, having different income "buckets" from which you can draw in retirement—a combination of pretax and Roth accounts, for example—can be an effective way of

 Make every effort to save aggressively